 Just a few months ago, in October 2019, I was in charge of some jobs here and their destiny, especially in the retail and large-scale retail sector.
 Some jobs that involve direct contact with the customer, I wrote, would not have been automated since customers appreciate personal contact.
 However, COVID-19 is a human tragedy and research says that severely affected people will permanently change their behavior.
 This means that certain customers at any given time and almost all customers at certain times will tend to avoid personal contact.
 This fundamentally changes the mix of preferences and offers of categories such as restaurants.

-First of all, large companies will reflect a lot on the need to get their jobs done by machines.
-Robots are becoming more and more efficient, and the sum of economic advantage and risk perception could accelerate the introduction of automated solutions.
+Large companies first of all will reflect a lot on the need to have machines do their jobs.
+Robots are becoming increasingly efficient, and the sum of economic benefit and risk perception could accelerate the introduction of automated solutions.

 Here's what could come shortly